osompress/genesis-portfolio-pro/readme.txt

 == Changelog ==

+= 1.2.4 =
+* Changed ownership from StudioPress to OsomPress.
+You can read more details about it in https://osompress.com/4-new-plugins-join-osompress-family/.

 = 1.2.3 =
 * Removed use of `wp_make_content_images_responsive` portfolio widget images; `srcset` is applied via `wp_calculate_image_srcset` in `wp_get_attachment_image` used by `genesis_get_image`.